Version Information: Version 1.0 +Caplifive

 Load the content at the memory location

-[x[rs1].cursor + imm, x[rs1].cursor + imm + size)
+[x[rs1].cursor + imm, x[rs1].cursor + imm + size)as an unsigned integer tox[rd].

 7.1.2.
 Store Instructions

-of store instructions
+Note: size of store instructions

 An exception is raised when any of the following conditions is met: